kparc/kcc/README.md

 ```

 <a name="typ-dict"></a>
-**Dictionaries** are maps of keys to values, another way of saying *hashmaps* or *associative arrays*, and they are as useful in 𝒌 as elsewhere.
-Keys and values can be of any type, both vector and scalar.
-Dictionary type name is **\`a**, and the notation for defining them uses a dyadic operator `! key`:
+**Dictionaries** are maps of keys to values, also known as *hashmaps* or *associative arrays*, and they are as useful in 𝒌 as elsewhere, but unlike many languages where this data structure is built in, 𝒌 allows _both)_ keys and values can be of any type, both vector and scalar.
+Althoug this sounds a bit confusing at first, since nothing prevents you from, say, constructing a dictionary where the keys are themselves dictionaries, but in able hands this oddity becomes a very powerful tool.

+Dictionaries have the type **\`a**, and the notation for defining them uses a dyadic operator `! key`:

 ```q
  d:`a`b!(1 2 3;4 5 6)      /keys!values